BlueHarrier/IsleMetaverse/Tree/Node/README.md

 Returns a sibling of this node with the specified name.

 > [!WARNING]
-> Looking up for the current node's name will return `Null`, as `this` is excluded when looking for siblings.
+> Looking up for the current node's name will return `Undefined`, as `this` is excluded when looking for siblings.

 ### `Node[]` getSiblings()